 Rub In Gently for 30–60 Seconds

 Use clean fingertips to massage the drops into the skin.
-You'll feel the formula absorb quickly — most of the liquid will disappear within a minute.
-Avoid rubbing too vigorously, which can cause mild temporary redness.
+You'll feel the formula absorb quickly — most of the liquid disappears within a minute.
+The cooling-then-warming sensation typically begins within 2–3 minutes.

 4